The 9th International Conference on Brain-Inspired Cognitive System

 BICS 2018 aims to provide a high-level international forum for scientists, engineers, and educators to present the state of the art of brain inspired cognitive systems research and applications in diverse fields.
 The conference will feature plenary lectures given by world renowned scholars, regular sessions with broad coverage, and some special sessions and workshops focusing on popular and timely topics.

-Professor, Shanghai Jiaotong University, China
+Professor, Xi'an Jiaotong-Liverpool University, China

 Kaizhu Huang is currently a Professor and Head, Department of Electrical and Electronic Engineering, Xi’an Jiaotong-Liverpool University, China.
 He is also the founding director of Suzhou Municipal Key Laboratory of Cognitive Computation and Applied Technology.